-In the recent years, experts have predicted that the Middle East and North Africa will show a strong growth in digital advertising.
+In recent years, experts have predicted that the Middle East and North Africa will show strong growth in digital advertising.
 Is that true?
 We will be looking closely at the top trends in the region to better understand the market share and growth rates.

 Advertising Spending in The MENA region: According to Statista, a year-on-year timeline presents the total advertising spending in the Middle East and Africa.
 In 2017, the region is expected to account for 4.1 percent of the global ad spend.
 Ad expenditure in the Middle East and Africa would amount to 24.25 billion U.S. dollars in 2017, up from 23.1 billion a year earlier, which would constitute a growth rate of 5%.

 Growing or decreasing in 2017: However, a recent global ad spending forecast from Zenith had another opinion.
-According to the source, The MENA (The Middle East and North Africa) will be suffering from the low oil prices.
+According to the source, The MENA (The Middle East and North Africa) will be suffering from low oil prices.
 The region forecast expected a decline in ad spend (-9%) in ad spend between 2016 and 2017.

 Digital Advertising vs Traditional Advertising in the MENA